mehulagg/gitlab/doc/user/group/value_stream_analytics/index.md

 Stages are visually depicted as a horizontal process flow.
 Selecting a stage updates the content below the value stream.

+Hovering over a stage item will display a popover with the following information:
+- Start event description for the given stage
+- End event description

-This is enabled by default.
+The horizontal path navigation is enabled by default.
 If you have a self-managed instance, an administrator can [open a Rails console](../../../administration/troubleshooting/navigating_gitlab_via_rails_console.md) and disable it with the following command: